 Citroën went broke over the development of their "Traction Avant" automobile in 1934 but the car sold well and they survived with the help of Pierre Michelin, who became chairman of the board.
 André Citroën died the following year.

-All Classified Ads - Click on column names to sort listings - Citroen
+Click on column names to sort listings - Reset States to Show All - Citroen

 Search For Anything